 Course coordinator for Bachelor of Nursing (Honours).
 Unit Chair for HNR412 and Co-Chair for HBS400.

-Supervision of Honours, Masters and PhD students on campus and at Epworth Healthcare Partnership.
+Supervision of Honours, Masters and PhD students on at Deakin University and Monash Health.

 Subjects and units currently teaching

 HBS400 Research Methocs (co-chair)